stazay/excel_extractor/README.md

-# excel_extractor - a basic 'relational database' tool
+# excel_extractor - Extract and merge Excel spreadsheets with Python

 The purpose of this code is to consolidate data from Excel spreadsheets.